ddav16psy-astro/Python_ML_ClimateWins/README.md

 •	If the feature-constraint were removed, the author believes the ANN and Decision Tree models can easily outperform current results.

-#### Folders
+#### Folders & Files

-•	01 Datasets: Original, processed and split data files.
-Original weather data is in the "Dataset-weather-prediction-dataset-processed.xlsx" Excel file.
+•	Original weather data is in the "Dataset-weather-prediction-dataset-processed.xlsx" Excel file.
 Pleasant/Unpleasant Weather answers data is in the "Dataset-Answers-Weather_Prediction_Pleasant_Weather.xlsx" Excel file of unknown provenance.

 •	02 Scripts: Python scripts for the sequential stages of the project, differentiated by topics.
 The Task 1.5 folder file named "ML Task 1.5 part 2 - Summary Results - DT vs ANN models" has tables highlighting model-vs-model results.